 - A Third of the U.S. Faces Drought

 - When Rivers are Borders

 Other NASA Assets of Interest

-NASA's Socioeconomic Data and Applications Center (SEDAC) also has information which may be useful, such as:
+NASA's Socioeconomic Data and Applications Center (SEDAC) has information that may be useful in studies related to agricultural and water resources, such as:

 - global agricultural inputs/pesticide grids

 - population density